+11. Toxicological information

+11.1.
+Information on toxicological effects

+Acute toxicity

+Nickel alloys are not acute toxic.

+Irritation

-11. Toxicological information 11.1.
-Information on toxicological effects Acute toxicity - Stainless steels are not acutely toxic.
-Irritation - The exposure route of concern is inhalation.
-These stainless-steel products are in massive form, not capable of being inhaled.
-Corrosivity - Stainless steels are not corrosive to skin.
-Sensitization - Nickel is classified as a skin sensitizer.
+The exposure route of concern is inhalation.
+These nickel alloy products are in massive form, not

+capable of being inhaled.

+Corrosivity

+Nickel alloys are not corrosive to skin.

+Sensitization

+Nickel is classified as a skin sensitizer.
 It causes skin sensitization in susceptible individuals through prolonged intimate contact with the skin (e.g. wearing of jewelry).

-Repeated dose toxicity - During mechanical working, flame cutting or welding, dust, or fumes containing complex or mixed oxides (spinels) of its constituents, may be formed.
+Repeated dose toxicity

+During mechanical working, flame cutting or welding, dust, or fumes containing complex or mixed oxides (spinels) of its constituents, may be formed.
 Over long periods, inhalation of excessive airborne levels may have long term health effects, primarily affecting the lungs.

+Carcinogenicity

-Carcinogenicity - Stainless steels may contain nickel, which has been classified, see section 2, Hazards identification.
+Nickel metal has been classified, see section 2, Hazards identification.
 The exposure route of concern is inhalation.
-These stainless steel products are in massive form, not capable of being inhaled.
+These nickel alloy products are in massive form, not capable of being inhaled.

+Mutagenicity

-Mutagenicity - Stainless steels are not classified as mutagenic.
-Toxicity for reproduction - Stainless steels are not toxic for reproduction.
-12. Ecological information 12.1.
+Nickel alloys are not classified as mutagenic.

+Toxicity for reproduction

+Nickel alloys are not toxic for reproduction.

+12. Ecological information

+12.1.
 Toxicity.
 Not ecotoxic.